 Gas grills: Close the lid and the turn the heat up high.
 After 30 minutes, use a grill brush to clean off any food residue – especially on the grates.

-#2 Mulch it up.
-An inexpensive way to keep your yard looking fresh is to add a new layer of mulch.
+- Mulch it up: An inexpensive way to keep your yard looking fresh is to add a new layer of mulch.
 Mulch helps fight off weeds and assists your soil in retaining moisture.
 Checkout your local hardware store’s website for deals!

-#3 Inspect the caulking around your doors and windows.
-Touching up caulk is relatively easy and inexpensive.
+- Inspect caulking: Touching up caulk around windows and doors is relatively easy and inexpensive.
 Proper caulking helps ensure bugs and ants don’t enter your home and your AC doesn’t work overtime.
 If you’re new to caulking, YouTube has some great DIY videos.

 - Tree Maintenance: Be sure to trim your low hanging branches and any branches close to your home.
 After a long hibernation, your neighbor critters are back in action and looking for ways on to your roof and in your attic.
 Plus, your fall self will thank you!

 Schedule a free consultation to see how JSB Home Solutions can help transform your home!